Siliconrob/googlevr_calculator/Development.md

 - [X] Read Hotel Inventory from XML file
 - [X] Load Hotel Inventory into database
 - [X] Handle Day of the Week specifications
+- [X] Read and load Stay Dates ranges for Rate Modifications and Promotions

 ### Command line options to calculate rates